nkrusch/nkrusch.github.io/index.md

 The project aims at providing new static analysis tools based on theoretical results from Implicit Computational Complexity.

-I also work with [Gagan Agrawal]( https://www.augusta.edu/faculty/directory/view.php?id=GAGRAWAL) on network intrusion detection and adversarial machine learning.
+I also work with [Gagan Agrawal](https://scholar.google.com/citations?user=kOUPR1sAAAAJ&hl=en) on network intrusion detection and adversarial machine learning.

+I am interested in program analysis, implicit computational complexity, and formal verification using theorem provers.
+I am working on combining these ideas in my dissertation research.

 ### Papers